scious/documentation/docs/scious-search/latest.md

 Want to see your `Filters` without having to print them to a text box?
 Open your browser developer tools (on Mac press..., on Windows , pressPress `CTRL` ) and you'll see your search filter printed to console.
 Explain that this printing only happens in dev environments.
 If you also want it to appear in live, you can include a console.log() statement in the filters js.
 But of course, this would double your print statments in dev environmnets.

 :::

+## When to resync search indices

+- **After upgrading plugin versions**.
+We recommend to re-synchronize your search indices after upgrading your plugin's version.
+This ensures your search index and plugin are always configured correctly since, from time to time, we make changes to the way indices are built and interacted with.

 ## Known limitations